spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalizing-morphometrics.rst

    - ``-vertfile`` : Vertebral labeling file.
    - ``-l`` : Compression labels file.
    - ``metric``: Metric to compute ratio: diameter_AP (default).
+    - ``-normalize-hc``: Set to 1 to normalize the metrics using a database of healthy controls.
+Set to 0 to not normalize.
    - ``-o`` : The output CSV file.

 :Output files/folders: